 The cells in your body regularly reproduce to replace dying cells.
-Cancer occurs when those cells keep reproducing at a rate faster than they’re supposed to, causing tumors.
-Cancer cells are uniquely able to ignore the signals that will usually tell the cells to stop dividing and the ones that begin a process known as programmed cell death, or apoptosis, which the body uses to get rid of unneeded cells.
+Cancer occurs when those cells keep producing at a rate faster than they’re supposed to, causing tumors.
+A process called “programmed cell death,” or apoptosis is used by the body to get rid of cells that don’t need to be there.
+Cancer cells can ignore these signals.
 If these cells do not die but continue to reproduce, it’s cancer.

-Cancer cells can sometimes break away from the primary cancer site and travel through the blood or other body systems to other parts of the body and begin dividing and replicating there.
-This is called secondary cancer and the process is known as metastasis.
+Often, cancer cells can break away from the primary cancer site and spread to other parts of the body through blood or other body systems.
+There, they can start dividing and growing.
+It is called secondary cancer, and the process is known as metastasis.
 There are two most common types of breast cancer.
-The most frequent type of breast cancer is called ductal carcinoma, and this starts in the lining of the milk ducts.
-The second most common type of breast cancer is lobular carcinoma, which begins in the lobules (milk glands) of the breast.
+The most frequent type of breast cancer is ductal carcinoma, which starts in the lining of the milk ducts.
+The second most common type of breast cancer is lobular carcinoma, which begins in the breast’s lobules (milk glands).

 Symptoms Of Breast Cancer

 Symptoms of breast cancer can be easily mistaken for other illnesses.
 Please visit a doctor if you have any of the below: